 Rather, they were all started by others and then bought by ambitious and talented entrepreneurs - i.e. Sam Walton, Ray Croc, and Howard Schultz - who propelled them to a new stratosphere of growth.

 And while high profile, statistically they are not atypical.

-Census Bureau statistics show that a purchased business is eleven times more likely to still be in business 5 years from time of purchase as compared to those started from scratch.
+Census Bureau statistics show that a purchased business is eleven times more likely to still be in business 5 years from time of purchase as compared to one started from scratch.

-However, for most business owners and investors, the business “transaction” path is far too often overlooked.
+However, for most business owners, the business “transaction” path is far too often overlooked.

 The main reason is lack of know-how.

-You see, the vast majority of business owners and investors have never even attempted to buy or invest in a business other than their own.
+You see, the vast majority of business owners have never even attempted to buy or invest in a business other than their own.